DaoCloud/DaoCloud-docs/docs/en/docs/skoala/best-practice/use-skoala-01.md

 #### Import Helm Chart

-This step needs to be operated in `container management`, jump to the Helm Chart warehouse, and add the warehouse:
+This step needs to be operated in `container management`, jump to the Helm Chart registry, and add the registry:

 ![image](../images/addhelmrepo.png)